The OpenAI Ads Measurement Pixel is a browser SDK for measuring website events

 );

-client-only delivery.
-When you need deduplication across browser and server
+When you need deduplication across browser and server events, generate the

-events, generate the event_id yourself and reuse it on the same pixel and server-sent event.
-For custom events, keep
+event_id yourself and reuse it on the same pixel and server-sent event.
+For

-the same custom_event_name on both sides as well.
-Deduplication matches on
+custom events, keep the same custom_event_name on both sides as well.

-your Pixel ID, the event name, and event_id.
-For custom events,
+Deduplication matches on your Pixel ID, the event name, and event_id.
+For

-custom_event_name replaces the standard event name in that match.
+custom events, custom_event_name replaces the standard event name in that

 What the SDK handles automatically